Reenakanagaraj2210/fwd-ex1/README.md

 # EX01 Developing a Simple Webserver
-## Date:
+## Date:15.03.25

 ## AIM:
-To develop a simple webserver to serve html pages and display the list of protocols in TCP/IP Protocol Suite.
+To develop a simple webserver to heading

 ## DESIGN STEPS:
 ### Step 1: